-This study has established a list of wild species used in the traditional soap making in Sudanese zone of Côte d'Ivoire, and evaluated the relative importance of these plants.
-Thirty three plant species have been recorded among which seven plants are used for the fat extraction and twenty eight plants for potash.
-Two plants species are being used at a time for fat and potash.
-The relative importance of each plant species permitted to identify different categories of plants.
-The most exploited plants are Carapa procera, Vitellaria paradoxa and

-370 Elaeis guineensis for their fat content and Ceiba pentandra and Cussonia arborea for potash 371 manufacture.
-Otherwise, the great majority of plants recorded are spontaneous and abundant 372 in the study site, except for Pentadesma butyracea and plants from other regions.
-Harvesting 373 the trees by stamping out is the most practiced method of collecting.
-Maintaining all these 374 resources being illusory, identification of the products is more or less easy to value their 375 useful approach.
-Thus, taking into account their frequency of use by people, their abundance 376 level, three wild species were proposed for possible revalorization.
-These are C. procera, P. 377 butyracea and C. arborea.
+The study has established a list of wild species used in the traditional soapmaking in Sudanese zone of Côte d'Ivoire, and evaluated the relative importance of these plants.
+33 plant species have been recorded and 22 are abundant in study zone but only Carapa procera was used much.
+Ceiba pentandra, Cussonia arborea, Elaeis guineensis and Vitellaria paradoxa were moderately used.
+28 plants are spontaneous (79 %) and 84 % of respondents reported their involvement in the traditional soapmaking.
+Jatropha curcas (100 %), Ricinus communis (100 %) and Vitellaria paradoxa (90.27 %) are very abundant for fat extraction while Ceiba pentandra and Cussonia arborea with 51.28 % of all citations are the most abundance level for potash.
+Harvesting the trees by stamping out is the most practiced method of collecting.
+Maintaining all these resources being illusory, identification of the products is more or less easy to value their useful approach.
+Thus, taking into account their frequency of use by people, their abundance level, 3 wild species were proposed for possible revalorization.
+These are C. procera, P. butyracea and C. arborea.